Theieyrre/Imgs2PDF/README.md

 To run create PDF file

 ```
-python run.py <directory-name>
+python run.py <directory-name> <filename>
 ```

-will create \<directory-name>.pdf in the active directory
+will create \<filename> in the active directory
+Make sure to add .pdf in filename